 Back to Top

-2.that Sanballat, with Geshem, sent word to me, saying, “Come, and let us meet together at Chephirim[1], in the valley of Ono.”
+2.that Sanballat and Geshem sent to me, saying, “Come, and let us meet together at Chephirim,[2] in the valley of Ono.”
 But they were thinking to do me harm.

 3. So I sent messengers to them, saying, “I am doing a great work, and I cannot come down.
 Why should the work cease while I abandon it and come down to you?”

-4. And they sent this word to me four times, and I answered them in the same way.
+4. And they sent to me four times in this way, and I answered them in the same way.

 5. Then Sanballat sent his servant to me in like manner the fifth time, with an open letter in his hand,

-6.in which was written, “Among the nations it has been heard (and Geshem says it), that you, and the Jews, are thinking to rebel, for which reason you are building the wall.
+6.in which was written, “Among the nations it has been heard (and Gashmu is saying it), that you and the Jews are thinking to rebel, for which reason you are building the wall.
 And you will become their king, according to these reports.

 7.And you have also set up prophets in Jerusalem to proclaim concerning you, saying, ‘There is a king in Judah.’
 And it will now be heard of by the king according to these words.
 So, come now, and let us take counsel together.”

-9. For all of them were trying to make us fear, thinking, “Their hands will refrain from the work so that it will not be done.”
-But now, O God, strengthen my hands.
+9. For all of them were trying to frighten us, thinking, “Their hands will refrain from the work so that it will not be done.”
+But now, O God, strengthen my hands!

 ¶10.
-Then I went to the house of Shemaiah ben-Delaiah, the son of Mehetabeel, who was shut up, and he said, “Let us meet in the house of God within the temple, and let us shut the doors of the temple, for they will come to kill you, and they are coming by night to kill you.”
+Then I went to the house of Shemaiah ben-Delaiah, the son of Mehetabeel, who was confined, and he said, “Let us meet in the house of God within the temple, and let us shut the doors of the temple, for they are coming to kill you; yea, by night, they are coming to kill you.”

-11. But I said, “Does a man like me flee?
+11. But I said, “Should a man like me flee?
 Who is there like me who would go into the temple to save his life?
 I will not go in.”

-13. and that he was hired so that I would fear and act in this way and be at fault, and it give them an evil report with which they could reproach me.
+13. He was hired so that I would fear and act in this way and do wrong, and they have an evil report with which they could reproach me.

-14. My God, remember Tobiah, and Sanballat, according to these works, and also the prophetess Noadiah, and the rest of the prophets who would make me fear.
+14. My God, remember Tobiah and Sanballat, according to these works of theirs, and also the prophetess Noadiah, and the rest of the prophets who would make me fear.

 ¶15.
 And the wall was finished on the twenty-fifth day of Elul, in fifty-two days.

-16. And it came to pass that when all our enemies heard, and all the nations who were round about saw it, that they were much diminished in their own eyes, for they understood that it was of our God that this work was accomplished.
+16. And it came to pass when all our enemies heard of it and all the nations who were round about us saw it, that they were very crestfallen, for they understood that it was of our God that this work was accomplished.

-17. Also in those days, the nobles of Judah sent many letters to Tobiah, and many came from Tobiah to them.
+17. Also in those days, many nobles of Judah sent their letters to Tobiah, and those from Tobiah came to them.

 18. For there were many in Judah bound by oath to him because he was the son-in-law of Shechaniah ben-Arah, and his son Jehohanan had taken the daughter of Meshullam ben-Berechiah.

-19. They were even speaking of his good works before me and taking my words to him, Tobiah, the one who sent letters to put me in fear.
+19. They were even speaking of his good works before me, and they were taking my words to him, Tobiah, who sent letters to put me in fear.

 Nehemiah 7